- Official HEC webpage: here

 Big Data and Financial Markets

-“Data Abundance and Asset Price Informativeness”, with Jérôme Dugast, February 2016.
-To be presented at American Finance Meetings 2017.
+“Data Abundance and Asset Price Informativeness”, with Jérôme Dugast, Last Revised: August 2017.
+Forthcoming in the Journal of Financial Economics.

 - Predicts that a decrease in the cost of access to information (“data abundance”) can reduce asset price informativeness